MENA Karting Championship Nations Cup Wraps Up In Style

-(MENAFN- Gulf Times) The MENA Karting Championship Nations Cup 2024, hosted by the Qatar Motor and Motorcycle Federation (QMMF) for the second time, wrapped up with a display of regional talent and racing action.
+Doha, Qatar: The MENA Karting Championship Nations Cup 2024, hosted by the Qatar Motor and Motorcycle Federation (QMMF) for the second time, wrapped up with a display of regional talent and racing action.
+The championship drew more than 150 drivers from 16 countries from the Middle East and North Africa region.

-The championship was held from December 19 to 21 where more than 150 drivers from 16 different countries from the Middle East and North Africa region participated.
+"My congratulations to all competitors - the racing this week has been exemplary - an important step on their motorsport journey.
+With winners represented from across our region, it is clear the future of MENA motorsport is strong.

-“Thanks to QMMF President Abdulrahman bin Abdullatif al-Mannai for hosting such a successful event, alongside the volunteers, staff and officials, who have dedicated their time and effort,” he said.
+"Thanks to QMMF President Abdulrahman bin Abdullatif Al Mannai for hosting such a successful event, alongside the volunteers, staff and officials, who have dedicated their time and effort,” the FIA President said.

 Micro Max: The UAE dominated the category, with Ava Lawrence and Atiqa Asif Mir, both from the UAE, securing P1 and P2 with times of 17 minutes 39.551 seconds and 17 minutes 40.738 seconds, respectively.
 Nahyl El Gahoudi from Morocco claimed P3 with a time of 17 minutes 43.383 seconds.